 - Be aware of children’s limits before they demonstrate that they are reaching them.

 - Explain the meaning of holiday traditions to your children and have them participate in starting new ones.
 New traditions are an opportunity to adapt and grow.

 - Look for ways to celebrate while social distancing.
 Connect with friends and family by hosting short virtual celebrations where you read stories or sing songs.

-Dr. Cole said the most important tip this year is to stay positive when dealing with all the changes caused by the pandemic.
+Dr. Cole said the most important tip this year is to stay positive.
 “Your kids will follow your direction, so if you find joy in the season, your children will, too.”

 Find the care you need, close to home